This page explains timelines, submissions and documentation, the parties involved, the review hearing and the outcome.

 The Review Commissioner begins with some brief opening comments designed to ensure that the parties understand the nature of the review process.
 The Review Commissioner will subsequently control and direct the order of speaking at the review hearing.
 All parties will be invited to speak and make contributions as the hearing progresses.

-It is not appropriate for the review applicant or provisional appointee to ask questions of each other directly.
+It is not appropriate for the review applicant or nominated appointee to ask questions of each other directly.
 All questions should be directed through the Review Commissioner.

 At the conclusion of submissions, all parties will be given the opportunity to make brief final comments on the matter.